 For the purpose of this policy, "duplicate complaints" are identical complaints received from a complainant's spouse, partner or child.
 These complaints will not be addressed again and the individual making the second complaint will be informed that the complaint has been dealt with on a local level.
-If the individual is dissatisfied with the result, they can appeal to the ESFA, as outlined in 'The role of the ESFA' subsection of this policy.
-Any new details provided by a complainant's spouse, partner or child, however, will be investigated and managed in line with the complaint's procedure.
+If the individual is dissatisfied with the result, they can appeal to the DFE.